Johnny-Knighten/palworld-server/deployment-examples/docker-compose/README.md

 The basic-docker-compose.yml file will launch a server with minimal configuration, while advanced-docker-compose.yml will launch a server with more robust configuration.

-The examples that follow show basic usage of docker compose to launch and manage the ARK: Survival Ascended server container.
+The examples that follow show basic usage of docker compose to launch and manage the Palworld server container.
 For more information on docker compose, please see the [docker compose documentation](https://docs.docker.com/compose/).

 ## Basic Example